benjaminaschultz/base16-ipython-matplotlibrc/README.md

 ## Installation

-To use these styles, you'll install this extension in the extensions folder of your ipython profile.
+To use these color schemes, you'll install this extension in the extensions folder of your ipython profile.
 If you don't have a custom profile, run:

 `ipython profile create <profile-name>`